 We are always open to feedback on this processes.
 Please use the form located here to submitted any feedback on the process.
 ADD FORM LINK

 What are the CFP Dates I should know about?

 Notification of Acceptance: by October 2022

 Where can I see talks that have been accepted in the past?

 What is the review process?

 Each submission will be reviewed by our CFP Review board.
-Each submission will be reviewed on criteria which includes the following:
+Each submission will be reviewed with the following concepts as a framework for review:

 Who makes up the CFP Review Board?

 You can review the members of the past CRP Review Board here: https://bsidesorlando.org/call-for-things/cfp/review-board/